lightelligence-io/styles/src/controls/Copyable/Copyable.md

 ## Description

-*Copyable* is occupies `olt-Copyable*` class names and adds a copy-to-clipboard icon to any element
+*Copyable* occupies `olt-Copyable*` class names and adds a copy-to-clipboard icon to any element

 ```clipboard.html
 <div class="olt-Copyable">